 7. Find Ways to Decrease Your Own Reactivity

-If both of you in the relationship are reactive, that will increase the likelihood of conflict.
-Reactivity refers to responding with a knee-jerk reaction vs. a thoughtful and mindful reaction.
+If you use the same negative habits as your loved one in difficult situations, that will increase the likelihood of conflict.
+Reactivity refers to responding with a knee-jerk reaction as opposed to a thoughtful and mindful one.
 We all have areas where we tend to be activated and not respond as thoughtfully as we would like.
-If you can work on your areas of reactivity, that may reduce conflict.
+If you can work on your areas of reactivity, that may reduce future arguments.

 8. Learn About Their Triggers